icopy-site/awesome-cn/docs/awesome/awesome-jax.md

 - [Introduction to JAX by Kevin Murphy](https://colab.research.google.com/github/probml/probml-notebooks/blob/main/notebooks/jax_intro.ipynb) - Colab that introduces various aspects of the language and applies them to simple ML problems.
 - [Writing an MCMC sampler in JAX by Jeremie Coullon](https://www.jeremiecoullon.com/2020/11/10/mcmcjax3ways/) - Tutorial on the different ways to write an MCMC sampler in JAX along with speed benchmarks.
 - [How to add a progress bar to JAX scans and loops by Jeremie Coullon](https://www.jeremiecoullon.com/2021/01/29/jax_progress_bar/) - Tutorial on how to add a progress bar to compiled loops in JAX using the `host_callback` module.
+- [Get started with JAX by Aleksa Gordić](https://github.com/gordicaleksa/get-started-with-JAX) - A series of notebooks and videos going from zero JAX knowledge to building neural networks in Haiku.

 <a name="community" />